vxgmichel/aioconsole/README.md

 Connection closed by foreign host.
 ```

 The echo server behaves correctly.
-It is now possible to retreive the message:
+It is now possible to retrieve the message:

 ```python
 >>> sum(loop.history.values(), [])